Ryan-ark/web-fastapi-auth/docs/deployment.md

 - Neon connection string
 - Alembic migration status

+### Case 4: Login returns 401 for the default admin

+Likely causes:

+- `DEFAULT_ADMIN_EMAIL` was not set
+- `DEFAULT_ADMIN_PASSWORD` was not set
+- The app was deployed before those env vars were added
+- The auth tables were not migrated

+Check:

+- `DEFAULT_ADMIN_EMAIL` exists in Vercel
+- `DEFAULT_ADMIN_PASSWORD` exists in Vercel
+- `AUTH_SECRET_KEY` exists in Vercel
+- The latest Alembic migration was applied
+- The deployment was redeployed after env vars were added

 ## Exact Values To Use In Vercel For This Repo

 Use these unless you intentionally change the app: